Amphithéâtre Marguerite de Navarre, Site Marcelin Berthelot

 Abstract

-To get students excited about mathematics again, and improve their understanding of it, MathAData offers secondary school teachers concrete, fun problems based on AI challenges, on subjects as diverse as image recognition, medical diagnosis, whale song analysis and text author recognition....
-Co-developed with teachers and requiring no prior knowledge of AI, the teaching materials lead students to understand and manipulate the mathematical concepts of each chapter of the curriculum.
-This starts with digital experiments in class, where students develop creative solutions to the challenge, while bringing out the mathematics, and then they deepen their knowledge with exercises.
+To get students excited about mathematics again, and improve their understanding of it, the MathAData program offers secondary school teachers concrete, fun problems derived from AI challenges, on subjects as diverse as image recognition, medical diagnosis, whale song analysis, text author recognition...
+These challenges are quickly translated into mathematical problems.
+Co-developed with teachers, the teaching materials lead students to understand and manipulate the mathematical concepts of each chapter of the program.
+This begins with digital experiments in class, where students develop creative solutions to the challenge, while at the same time bringing out the mathematics, and then deepening their knowledge with exercises.
+They also discover the mathematical principles of artificial intelligence, which becomes important for their education.

 Stephane Mallat